-The menopause is the end of menstruation in women and occurs normally in your 50s, although it can happen earlier in some women.
-It follows when hormones levels such as oestrogen begin to fall, causing a consequent decrease in the number of eggs being produced.
-This reduction of a vital hormone can cause a number of other symptoms including hot flushes, night sweats, mood swings and dryness in the vaginal and anal area.
+Menopause is the end of menstruation in women and occurs normally in your 50s, although it can happen earlier in some women.
+It follows when hormone levels such as oestrogen begin to fall, causing a consequent decrease in the number of eggs being produced.
+This reduction of a vital hormone can cause a number of other symptoms including hot flushes, night sweats, mood swings, and dryness in the vaginal and anal area.

 What Causes the Itch?

 Oestrogen does a lot of other things besides helping you to produce eggs and regulate the menstrual process.
 It also has a role in maintaining the moisture in your cells and helps in the production of collagen.
 As the level of Oestrogen begins to fall in later life, your skin may well suffer from dryness which can lead to flaking and itchiness, especially in those areas you would rather not scratch too much.

 Many women suffer itchiness on their faces and increased stress levels at the time can also promote the release of histamines that can cause further irritation as well as making the skin flush periodically.
 Levels of uric acid can also rise causing the vaginal area to become overly sensitive.

 There are a number of things you can do to help dampen the symptoms of the menopause.

 - Make sure your skin is moisturised regularly.

 - Avoid hot showers and baths that can strip the essential oils from your skin.